DeKUT-DSAIL/bioacoustics/README.md

   <em>Figure 2: A flow diagram of how acoustic classification of bird species is acheived.</em>
 </p>

-After training a model, we can then deploy it on an acoustic sensor (a Raspberry Pi based acoustic sensor will be used for our case) for automatic acoustic classification of birds in the ecosystems.
+After training a model, we can then deploy it on an acoustic sensor for automatic acoustic classification of birds in the ecosystems.

 ## Acoustic Data Collection